Truphone/connect-api-docs/source/upcomingreleases.md

 Estimated dates and changelog for major API releases.
 New versions are made available in the staging environment 2 weeks in advance to allow partners to test their integrations.
 "Estimated dates" will change to "Confirmed dates" 2 days before deployment if the deployment is to proceed.

-## 5.5.0 - Small BugFix

-- Estimated date: 27th February 10:00 UTC
-- Downtime: 0
-- Retocompatible: yes
-- Changes:
-  - product_id is wrongly throwing a required deprecated parameter (allowanceId)

 ## 5.6.0 - Customer Management, Auto Renew and Notifications

-- Estimated date: 2nd March 10:00 UTC
+- Estimated date: 15th March 10:00 UTC
 - Downtime: 0
 - Retocompatible: yes
 - Changes: